DataDog/logs-psa/POCs/containers/java/multi-line-logging/README.md

 reproducing a customer environment.
 A simple java application that throws an exception run from k8s, with containerized Datadog agent configured via helm.

+## Disclaimer

+These projects are not a part of Datadog's subscription services and are provided for example purposes only.
+They are NOT guaranteed to be bug free and are not production quality.
+If you choose to use to adapt them for use in a production environment, you do so at your own risk.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**